yetone/mirdb/README.md

-## [WIP] MirDB: A Persistent Key-Value Store for Flash and RAM Storage with Memcached protocol
+## [WIP] MirDB: A Persistent Key-Value Store with Memcached protocol

 ### TODO